alpha-mouse/ti4calc/README.md

 Some units can have technology or race modifiers to attack rolls.
 That's handled easily by taking these modifiers into account when computing inflicted hits probabilities.

 #### Damageable ships ####
-Flagships, War Suns, Dreadnoughts, and upgraded Sol Carriers are capable of taking one hit without dying.
+Flagships, War Suns, Dreadnoughts, and upgraded Sol Carriers are capable of taking one hit without dying (Non-Euclidean Shielding of Letnev allows to absorb even two hits).
 For these ships I add what I call "damage ghosts" to the fleet.
 These are fake units that don't fire and exist to denote damage hit applied to a damageable unit.
 I place them in the end of the fleet ordering under an assumption that player will take damage to these ships before killing all the rest (this assumption might not be always reasonable given the existence of Direct Hit Action Card; there is an option in the calculator to change the ordering).
 So for two Dreadnoughts and a Cruiser expanded fleet ordering will be Dreadnought, Dreadnought, Cruiser, dreadnought, dreadnought, where lower case "dreadnought" is such damage ghost and upper case "Dreadnought" will be killed with just one hit.

 #### PDS fire and other effects ####
 To take PDS fire into account we can just apply one round of probability redistribution caused by PDS fire.
 Then the actual battle is computed starting with this already modified probability table.
-Various Action Cards, Bombardment and other effects are handled exactly like PDS fire by doing one round of propagation.
+Some Action Cards, Bombardment and other effects are handled exactly like PDS fire by doing one round of propagation.
 Anti-Fighter Barrage is considerably more complicated, will describe it below.

-#### Anti-Fighter Barrage ####
+#### Anti-Fighter Barrage, Graviton Laser and Assault Cannon ####
 Well, here my cherished assumption of ordered units dying went down the tubes.
-I'd say that handling barrage is as complicated as all the rest of the calculator.
+I'd say that handling these effects is as complicated as all the rest of the calculator.
+They are handles similarly, so I'll describe the Barrage only.
 The problem arises when fleet of damageable ships and Fighters is affected by opponent's barrage.
 On the one hand I assume that damageable ships should take hits first.
 On the other, barrage only targets Fighters.
 So I cannot propagate probability in the table in any consistent way.
 To workaround this I split problem into several subproblems, solve them and combine results in the end.
 Let's consider an example, Dreadnought and Fighter vs Destroyer.
 Initially we have

 |             |        | Dreadnought | Fighter | dreadnought |
 |:-----------:|:------:|:-----------:|:-------:|:-----------:|